Eric-McKinney/mint/log.md

 ### June 2nd, 2024

 Goals for today:
-- [ ] Write plenty of tests for eval.c
+- [x] Write plenty of tests for eval.c
+    - I wrote quite a few tests, but I want to implement all of the parser\_tests outputs as tests for eval
-- [ ] Begin work on main cli loop
+- [ ] Begin work on main cli loop (deferred)

 Notes:
 - Decided to check env as well for eval tests